impresso/impresso.github.io/pages/consortium.associated-partners.md

 ---

 <!-- content here will serve as an intro.
 Cfr. _layouts/consortium.html -->
-To ensure a richer corpora and a lasting outcome of the project, *impresso* leans on valuable cultural institutions and researcher groups.
+*impresso* receives high-quality content from national libraries, archives and newspapers across Europe.
+A team of associated historians ensures that *impresso* meets the needs and quality standards of its target audience.